torvalds/linux/Documentation/driver-api/mei/iamt.rst

 The Intel AMT Watchdog is an OS Health (Hang/Crash) watchdog.
 Whenever the OS hangs or crashes, Intel AMT will send an event to any subscriber to this event.
-This mechanism means that IT knows when a platform crashes even when there is a hard failure on the host.
+This mechanism means that IT kanalws when a platform crashes even when there is a hard failure on the host.

 The Intel AMT Watchdog is composed of two parts:
     1) Firmware feature - receives the heartbeats